semojs/semo/docs/en/guide/config/README.md

 ### `$input`

-This is for command line pipe feature, `$input` will be the output by pipe from previous command.
-It can be not `Semo` output, but the format is not defined.
+The purpose of this is when implementing commands that support piping, `$input` can automatically receive the output of previous commands, regardless of whether it is the output of Semo plugins, but the format of the output is uncertain and needs to be verified and constrained by the current command itself.

 ### `$0`

-This is inlucded by `yargs`, stands for the current script file name.
+This is built into `yargs`, indicating the name of the current script being run.

 ### `$command`

-This is about the current command info.
+This contains information about the current command.
+Generally, its usefulness is not very significant.

 ### `$semo`

-This is an reference to `Utils`, the reason of this key is that you need to know and process the internal info of `Semo`, but if you import `@semo/core`, you may lose some runtime info.
-By running `argv.$semo.Utils.getInternalCache().get('argv')` you can get correct runtime info.
+This contains a reference to the utility function library `Utils`.
+The main reason for using this is that sometimes plugins also want to know and process internal information.
+However, if a plugin depends on and imports `@semo/core` internally, due to different positions, it actually occupies two separate memories, and the imported part is missing necessary information due to lack of initialization.
+By using `argv.$semo.Utils.getInternalCache().get('argv')`, you can correctly obtain the runtime data.

-## Internal configration management methods
+## Built-in Configuration Management Methods

 ### `Utils.extendConfig`

-This method support to extend a new config file, so you don't need to put all configuration in `.semorc.yml`, also support configuration by environment.
+This method supports extending a new configuration file, which allows for configuration file groups without putting all configurations in `.semorc.yml`, while also supporting environment configurations.
+For example:

 ```js
 Utils.extendConfig('application.yml')